BrenekH/smartreboot/README.md

 ### Other CLI tricks

-In addition to the `reboot` command, `smartreboot` can show the current status of the executable scripts that you have setup.
+In addition to the `reboot` command, `smartreboot` can show the current status of the executable scripts that you have setup, which is very useful for setting up the script directories.

 Simply run `smartreboot check` to view each script and its exit code.